SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 \!\[](path/to/image.png)

-So far example, if I had the following image of a coding cat saved in /users/s10ss5/Documents/AberdeenStudyGroup, I'd insert this image into my R Markdown script as follows:
+So far example, if I had the following image of a coding cat saved in /users/s10ss5/Documents/AberdeenStudyGroup, I'd insert this image into my R Markdown script as follows.
+This is added as part of the text and NOT within a code block:

 \!\[](/users/s10ss5/Documents/AberdeenStudyGroup/coding_cat.png)

 NOTE!
-Using tilde (~) in the path to specify home won't work here!
+* Using tilde (~) in the path to specify home won't work here!
+* I use a Mac so the path to my image has forward slashes (this is the same for Linux).
+If you are using Windows, your path will need back slashes.

 <p align=center>
 <img src="./Images/coding_cat.png">